Summary of Decameron tales: Seventh tale (X, 7)

-King Pedro, being apprised of the fervent love borne him by Lisa Puccini, who thereof is sick, comforts her, and forthwith gives her in marriage to a young gentleman, and having kissed her on the brow, professes himself her knight ever after.
+King Pedro is told of the fervent love borne him by Lisa Puccini, which has caused her to fall ill and to contemplate suicide.
+The king summons Lisa, comforts her, and gives her in marriage to a young gentleman.
+Having kissed her on the brow, the king professes himself her knight ever after and promises to ensure that she and her husband will prosper.

 Pampinea tells this tale.
 No earlier versions are known, although there may have been a folk tale based on the adventures of Macalda di Scaletta with King Pedro.

 Eighth tale (X, 8)

-Sophronia, albeit she deems herself wife to Gisippus, is wife to Titus Quintius Fulvus, and goes with him to Rome, where Gisippus arrives in indigence, and deeming himself scorned by Titus, to compass his own death, avers that he has slain a man.
-Titus recognizes him, and to save his life, alleges that 'twas he that slew the man: whereof he that did the deed being witness, he discovers himself as the murderer.
-Whereby it comes to pass that they are all three liberated by Octavianus; and Titus gives Gisippus his sister to wife, and shares with him all his substance.
+This tale is set in Athens and Rome in the time of Augustus.
+In Athens, Sophronia is betrothed to Gisippus, but Titus the Roman falls in love with her at sight.
+Both men are distressed by this threat to their close friendship, and after much discussion Gisippus agrees to relinquish his claim to her in favor of his friend's greater love.
+They trick Sophronia into giving her virginity to Titus rather than Gisippus.
+By means of both rhetoric and threats, Titus convinces Sophronia's family to accept the change in marriage plans and the couple departs for Rome.
+Some time later, Gisippus is exiled from Athens.
+He arrives in Rome in poverty and wrongly believes himself to be scorned by Titus.
+Gisippus decides to abandon his life and thus confesses falsely to a murder.
+Titus recognizes him, and to save his life, avers that he was the true killer.
+In the end the real murderer confesses, saving both of the friends.
+Titus gives Gisippus his sister to wife, and shares with him all his wealth.

-Filomena narrates this story, which Boccaccio may have taken from Alphonsus's "Disciplina clericalis."
+Filomena narrates this lengthy story, which Boccaccio may have taken from Alphonsus's Disciplina clericalis.
 However, its ultimate source is from the East, although there are disputes as to exactly where or when.

 Ninth tale (X, 9)

-Saladin, the Sultan, in guise of a merchant, is honourably entreated by Messer Torello.
-The Crusade ensuing, Messer Torello appoints a date, after which his wife may marry again: he is taken prisoner by Saladin, and by training hawks comes under Saladin's notice.
-Saladin recognizes him, makes himself known to him, and entreats him with all honor.
-Messer Torello falls sick, and by magic arts is transported in a single night to Pavia, where his wife's second marriage is then to be solemnized, and being present thereat, is recognized by her, and returns with her to his house.
+Saladin, the Sultan, in guise of a merchant, is lavishly entertained by Torello.
+Leaving for the Crusade, Torello fixes a date after which his wife may marry again if he does not return.
+He is taken prisoner by Saladin's armies, and by his skill in training hawks comes to Saladin's notice.
+Saladin recognizes him, and treats him with all honor.
+Torello tells Saladin that he will lose his wife if he does not return immediately, so Saladin arranges for a sorcerer to transport him in a single night back to his home of Pavia.
+Torello attends a banquet just ahead of the wedding ceremony and is recognized by his wife in time to stop the ceremony and return home with her.

 Panfilo is the narrator of this tale.